18 Identical particles

 - All particles with half-integer spin (known as fermions) are anti-symmetric under permutation (obeying “Fermi-Dirac statistics”).

 Spin-statistics resolves the remaining exchange degeneracy by telling us that in the arbitrary state above, we must either have c_S = 1 or c_A = 1, depending on what kind of particle the state is describing.
-Some quantum mechanics books state this in the form of the “symmetrization postulate” and add it to the list of other postulates of quantum mechanics, phrased in a different way, that only symmetrized or anti-symmetrized wavefunctions are physical.
-I think five postulates is enough; as the name implies, spin-statistics can be proved, not assumed, but it requires inclusion of relativistic effects (meaning working in quantum field theory, not just quantum mechanics.)
-As Feynman says in his lectures, much to his own disappointment (and still true many years later), there is not a good intuitive, elementary explanation of how the spin-statistics theorem is proved, which means in his eyes (and mine) that we don’t fully understand the mechanism yet.
+Although spin-statistics can be proved rigorously in relativistic quantum field theory, as Feynman laments in his lectures (and still true many years later), there is no simple or intuitive explanation of the result.
+This means in his eyes (and mine) that we don’t fully understand the mechanism yet.
 Maybe one of you will find such an understanding!

 Experimentally, there are no exceptions to the spin-statistics theorem, no matter what the actual particle in question is.
 Photons, helium-4 atoms, carbon-12 nuclei, and J/\psi mesons are all bosons; electrons, neutrinos, protons, and helium-3 atoms are all fermions.
 As I’ve emphasized with my lists here, the term “particle” in the spin-statistics theorem does not refer only to elementary particles.
 The carbon-12 nucleus is a composite bound state of 6 protons and 6 neutrons.
 All of these nucleons are themselves fermions, and the wavefunction of the overall carbon-12 nucleus is certainly antisymmetric under exchange of two protons.
 Nevertheless, the carbon-12 nucleus itself is a boson; if we are studying a system consisting of many carbon-12 nuclei, then the wavefunction of the overall system is symmetric under exchange of two nuclei.
 As long as we’re only asking questions about the system of carbon-12 nuclei that don’t depend on their internal structure, then they are identical and act as bosons.